hunter-t24/Project_3308/README.md

 ## Repo Structure:
 This repo consist of code for our CSCI 3308 Project.
-In this repo you can find source code for our project in two formats:
+In this repo you can find source code for our project in two formats as well as test classes:
 1. Local
 2. Heroku
 3. Cipher Tests (Test Classes)